Table of Contents

 In 1849 immigrants from the ship ‘Fortitude’ arrived in Brisbane.
 They named the low-lying land nestled to the north of downtown Brisbane they occupied Fortitude Valley after the ship which brought them to Australia.
 The Beat venue itself with a footprint of about 1,500 m² was constructed in 1924 as a commercial building with a hairdresser, jeweler and a musical instrument shop on the ground floor with offices above.
 In the 1950s the Queensland branch of the Meat & Allied Trades Federation purchased the building.
 In the early 1960’s it was home to the International Restaurant & Ravioli Bar and later the Sorrento Nightclub, before becoming Torino’s Nightclub in the late 1960’s which was fire-bombed for insurance on 28th February, 1973.

 This continued, for a month or two before Michael disappeared overnight into the ether.
 Jerry became the manager, I became the bar manager.
-A little while later, it was revealed that Jerry also apparently was skimming.
-Jerry also disappeared into the ether, quickly.
-At which time Vic and Gerry wanted a “clean” start with a new general manager.
+A while later, it was suspected that Jerry also apparently was skimming.
+Jerry also disappeared into the ether, quickly, at which time Gerry and Vic wanted a “clean” start with a new general manager.

-With fresh hands (and I suspect more importantly, no criminal record for the license), I was elevated to the top job overnight.
+With fresh hands (and I suspect more importantly, no criminal record), I was elevated to the top job overnight.
 About a year later, Vic’s ex-wife, Jan Conti became my new bar manager to manage the bar tills during the week.
 I loved having this pressure off me.
-Jan was a treasure, and apart from a part time door bitch and daytime cleaning lady, was the only female employee and adored by the gay customers.
+Jan was a treasure, and apart from a part time “door bitch” and daytime cleaning lady, was the only female employee and adored by the gay customers.

-With Vic and Gerry’s blessing (and investment based on a percentage of profit), I led a terrific team of dedicated staff that developed an extremely theatrical nightclub space, that over the years grew and physically expanded to be the infamous super mega-club in operation today.
+With Gerry and Vic’s blessing (and investment), I led a terrific team of dedicated staff that developed an extremely theatrical nightclub space, that over the years grew and physically expanded to be the infamous super mega-club in operation today.

 I hired a friend who preferred to go by one name, Patch, initially as my bar manager, and once Jan joined, Patch became my assistant GM, largely responsible for entertainment.